angular/angular/aio/content/tutorial/toh-pt4.md

 | `*ngFor`                                     | Presents the list of messages in repeated `<div>` elements.    |
 | Angular [event binding](guide/event-binding) | Binds the button's click event to `MessageService.clear()`.    |

-The messages will look better when you add the private CSS styles to `messages.component.css` as listed in one of the ["final code review"](#final-code-review) tabs below.
+The messages look better after you add the private CSS styles to `messages.component.css` as listed in one of the ["final code review"](#final-code-review) tabs below.

-## Add additional messages to hero service
+## Add messages to hero service

-The following example shows how to send and display a message each time the user clicks on a hero, showing a history of the user's selections.
+The following example shows how to display a history of each time the user clicks on a hero.
-This will be helpful when you get to the next section on [Routing](tutorial/toh-pt5).
+This helps when you get to the next section on [Routing](tutorial/toh-pt5).

 <code-example header="src/app/heroes/heroes.component.ts" path="toh-pt4/src/app/heroes/heroes.component.ts"></code-example>